Younger Futhark Runes – Origins, Magic, and Meaning

 Whoever the writer of the Hávamál was, it seems that they considered the runes to be of great magical value in and of themselves.
 The question is, how old and how ‘authentic’ is this document?
 Does it represent true Norse belief or the beliefs that later Icelandic people held about their ancestors?

-By comparison, there are over 3000 rune stone inscriptions in the 16-character version and many are casual in nature suggesting a very different attitude to literacy than in earlier times.
+To date there have been found more than 3000 Norse rune stone inscriptions in the 16-character version and many are casual in nature suggesting a very different attitude to literacy than in earlier times.

 Some archeological finds include magical inscriptions, but these are independent of the individual meanings of the letters.
 They call upon the powers of the gods to intercede and ask for their help as would be the case in a simple prayer in any other alphabet.

-The use of runes persisted well into the Christian age of Scandinavia and in fact, the majority of runic inscriptions have Christian references.
+The use of runes persisted well into the Christian age of Scandinavia and in fact, many runic inscriptions have Christian references.
 This leads us to believe that Norse Christians did not associate their indigenous alphabet with pagan magic.
 If they had, it is unlikely they would have continued to use it.

 This is not to say however, that earlier Norse communities didn’t assign magical use to them.
 Possibly in more ancient times only elite members knew the alphabet and used it exclusively for ritual purposes.
 There are some inscriptions where runes are used repeatedly without obvious meaning.